erikwrede/graphql-js/README.md

 ### Contributing

-We actively welcome pull requests.
+We actively welcome pull all requests.
 Learn how to [contribute](./.github/CONTRIBUTING.md).

 This repository is managed by EasyCLA.
 Project participants must sign the free ([GraphQL Specification Membership agreement](https://preview-spec-membership.graphql.org) before making a contribution.
 You only need to do this one time, and it can be signed by [individual contributors](http://individual-spec-membership.graphql.org/) or their [employers](http://corporate-spec-membership.graphql.org/).